-How to Automate Your SSL Certificate Renewals (Now That Email Reminders Are Gone)
+How to Automate SSL Certificate Renewals

 Step 1: Choose an ACME Client

-• Certbot: Widely supported, easy to configure, and reliable.
+• Certbot: Most popular, easy to configure.

 • acme.sh: Lightweight shell-script-based option, ideal for advanced users.

-Step 2: Set Up Your ACME Client for Automated Renewals
+Step 2: Configure Your ACME Client

 Instructions for certificate issuance vary by platform, and the issuance process is closely tied to auto-renewal.